usuaero/MachUpX/docs/source/creating_input_files.md

                 to 0.

             "chord" : float, array, or string, optional Gives the chord length of the wing segment.
 Defined the same as "twist".
+Can optionally be specified as elliptic using the following definition:

+                    "chord" : ["elliptic", 1.0]

+                Where the number is the root chord length.
+Units can be specified using:

+                    "chord" : ["elliptic", 1.0, "ft"]

                 Defaults to 1.0.

             "ac_offset" : float, array, or string, optional Gives the offset of the section aerodynamic center from the quarter chord as a fraction